valerykalashnikov/schat/README.md

 	.emoticon-cheeky { background-position: -72px 0; }
 ```

-if you want your our smiles your can use it, by initialize in this format:
+if you want to implement your own smiles:
 ```
 schat = new sChat({
 	target: "*",